Dreamflows Online Guidebook

 Take-Out - to get to the take out from I-5 in Medford, start by driving east on highway 62 towards Prospect.
 Turn onto Mill Creek Dr a couple miles after crossing Lost Creek Lake and follow it for about 1.5 miles.
 Look for a small unmarked road on the right with a cable blocking the entrance.
 This leads down to the lake.
 (This is the same take out as the Mill Creek run on the North Fork, and the Middle Fork run.)

 Put-In - to find the put in continue up Mill Creek Drive about 4 miles and turn right just after the Nazarene Church onto Butte Falls Road.
 Follow this road over the Middle fork and to the South Fork.
-It's easiest to put in just upstream on river right, but since you're about to have a really crappy day you may as well start by hiking through a bunch of bushes and mud.
-Just find the worst way down to set the appropriate tone for the day.
+It's easiest to put in just upstream on river right.

-Narrative and all photos copyright 2007 by Peter M. (for "mank") Gandesbery.
+Narrative copyright 2013 by Peter Gandesbery.
 Contact Peter Gandesbery.
-This page was last updated July 17, 2007.
+This page was last updated December 16, 2013.